gcanti/fp-ts/docs/modules/TaskEither.ts.md

 ## getOrElse (method)

-Similar to `fold`, return the value from Right or the given argument if Left .
+Similar to `fold`, return the value from Right or the given argument if Left.

 **Signature**